BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The nicotinic and muscarinic acetylcholine receptors: structure, special structural features and mode of action.

 • Biochemical basis of vision.
-Operation of rods, cones and differentials.
+Operation of rods, cones and differences.

 • Relationship between structure and function of rhodopsin, conversion of photons into a nerve signal and the adaptation of rods to light